-Microbiologists study microorganisms (microbes) in order to understand how they affect our lives and how we can exploit them.
-They focus on the biology of microorganisms at both the molecular and cellular level, as well as their ecology, including viruses, bacteria, archaea, fungi, algae and protozoa.
+As a microbiologist you'll study microorganisms (microbes) in order to understand how they affect our lives and how we can exploit them.
+You'll focus on the biology of microorganisms at both the molecular and cellular level, as well as their ecology, including viruses, bacteria, archaea, fungi, algae and protozoa.

-Their work can be relevant in a variety of settings including:
+Your work is relevant in a variety of settings, including:

 - the environment.